-5. STORMWATER MANAGEMENT OPPORTUNITIES
+5. STORMWATER MANAGEMENT IMPROVEMENTS

-As previously discussed, possible stormwater management approaches for this site have been limited to those areas that are unlikely to be impacted by the upcoming facility retrofit and reconstruction.
-The opportunities identified include:
+As previously discussed, stormwater management approaches for this site have been limited to those areas that will not be impacted by the upcoming facility retrofit and reconstruction.
+The selected stormwater management improvements are as described below.

-Bioretention Basin Retrofit - The existing bioretention basin would be replaced with a new basin in the same general location.
+Bioretention Basin Retrofit - The existing bioretention basin will be replaced with a new basin in the same general location.
 The existing concrete ditch will be replaced with a grass swale and modified to direct the 1.2 inch design storm into the new basin.
-A bypass design may be considered to direct larger storms to the piped drainage infrastructure.
+A bypass design directs larger storms to the piped drainage infrastructure.